rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 172.16.1.10
 ```

-We won't go any further for the moment on the subject of inventory, but if you're interested, consider checking [this link](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+We won't go any further on inventory, but if you are interested, consider checking [this link](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

 Now that our management server is installed and our inventory is ready, it's time to run our first `ansible` commands.